The JSJ-decompositions of one-relator groups with torsion: The JSJ-decompositions of one relator groups

 In order to prove the lemma it is sufficient to prove that $A$ is infinite dihedral.
-To prove this we shall use the fact that, for all $i>1$, $a_1$ and $a_i$ are both conjugates of powers of the element $R$.
+To prove this we shall use the fact that, for all $i>1$, $a_1$ and $a_i$ are both conjugates of powers of the element $R$, by Proposition~\ref{prop:conjToR}.
 There are two cases: either the root $R$ of the relator $R^n$ is contained in a conjugate of $A$ or is contained in a conjugate of $B$.

 Let us consider the second case: Suppose $R\in g^{-1}Bg$.
-Then, by the conjugacy theorem for free products with amalgamation, we have that conjugates of each $a_i$ are contained in the free-factor group $C_A$, and so $a_1$ and each $a_i$, $i>1$, have order two.
-Suppose $A$ is not infinite dihedral, then $A_3=\<a_3\>$ is non-trivial.
-As $A$ is a free product with $a_1$, $a_2$ and $a_3$ in different free factors we have that these three elements are pairwise non-conjugate in $A$.
-However, they are each $A$-conjugate to an element of $C_A$ and $C_A$ is infinite dihedral.
-As infinite dihedral groups have precisely two conjugacy classes of elements of finite order, we have that two of $a_1$, $a_2$ and $a_3$ are $A$-conjugate, which is a contradiction.
+Then, by the conjugacy theorem for free products with amalgamation, we have that $A$-conjugates of each $a_i$ are contained in the free-factor group $C_A$, and so $a_1$ and each $a_i$, $i>1$, have order two.
+This observation also implies that $A$ has no more than two $A$-conjugacy classes of elements of finite order, because $C_A\cong D_{\infty}$ has precisely two conjugacy classes of elements of finite order.
+Now, suppose $A$ is not infinite dihedral.
+Then $A_3=\<a_3\>$ is non-trivial, and as $A$ is a free product with $a_1$, $a_2$ and $a_3$ in different free factors we have that these three elements are pairwise non-conjugate in $A$.
+Hence, $A$ has at least three $A$-conjugacy classes of elements of finite order, which is a contradiction.
 Thus, $A$ is infinite dihedral.

 Let us consider the first case: Suppose $R\in g^{-1}Ag$.
 Then we can re-write $R$ to get that $R\in A$, and indeed that $R=a_1$.
 Therefore, each $a_i$, $i>1$, is a $G$-conjugate of a power of $a_1$, $a_1^{k_i}$ say, but not an $A$-conjugate of $a_1^{k_i}$.
 Thus, applying the conjugacy theorem for free products with amalgamation, we have that an $A$-conjugate of $a_1^{n/2}$ is contained in $C_A$ and an $A$-conjugate of each $a_i$ is contained in $C_A$.
 As with the previous case, applying the fact that the infinite dihedral group has two conjugacy classes of elements of order two yields that $A=A_1\ast A_2$ with $A_2\cong C_2$, and here $A_1\cong C_n$.